Extending React

 };

-Then we export some stub File
+Then export stub File

 and Dir

-components for the user to reference:
+components for application code to reference:

-export const File = () => <></>; // no-op
+export const File = () => <></>;

-export const Dir = () => <></>; // no-op
+export const Dir = () => <></>;

 Our JSX transformer createElement

-should intercept any File
+should handle any File

 or Dir

-stub references and delegate all other calls to React:
+references and delegate all other calls to React:

 const JSX = {